 Figure 1.8.
 Convenient tissue collection location.
-Location A is preferred.

 Figure 1.9.
-Tissue sample (Left) Chromatography paper (Right)
+Tissue samples on paper (Left) Tissue sample (fin clip) form (Right)

-1.18 Preserving and Shipping Tissue Samples
+1.19 Preserving and Shipping Tissue Samples

 Upon completion of a day's sampling, allow each sheet of chromatography paper that contains a tissue sample to dry completely.
 Allow sheets to dry out after additional tissue samples are added.
-If not all the cells on a sheet have been used for tissue samples, take a pencil and write an "X" in each of the empty cells prior to shipping.
-This allows IPHC staff to quickly identify unused cells and distinguishes unused cells from cells where the tissue sample fell off the paper or otherwise lost.
+If not all the cells on a sheet have been used for tissue samples, write an "X" (in pencil) in each of the empty cells prior to shipping.
+This allows IPHC staff to quickly identify unused cells and distinguishes unused cells from cells where the tissue sample fell off the paper.
 Once the sheet is ready to mail, and completely dry, place the sheet in a recloseable plastic bag, with one each of the colour-indicating and non-colour-indicating silica gel packets.
 Place silica packets on the back side of the sheet, not the side with the tissue samples, then zip the bag tightly closed.
 Extra heavy recloseable bags for storing fin clip forms are provided in two sizes: 8" x 10" and 5" x 8".
 Forms with four grids will fit in the larger bags and the smaller bags can be used with single-grid forms.
 Please do not use the heavy plastic recloseable bags for pill boxes-you will be provided with lighter-weight Ziploc storage bags for pill boxes.

 NOTE: If the tissue samples do dry out before transferring to paper, they can be stuck with small strips of scotch tape to the appropriate cells on the paper.
-Similarly, if you notice a sample coming loose or one that falls off after the sheet is dry, reattach them with tape (in the case of multiple samples falling off a sheet, only re-attach if you can be sure from which cell the tissue came).
+Similarly, if you notice a sample coming loose or one that falls off after the sheet is dry, reattach them with scotch tape (in the case of multiple samples falling off a sheet, only re-attach if you can be sure from which cell the tissue came).

-1.19 Pacific Halibut Lengths
+1.20 Pacific Halibut Lengths